jgashler/DiscoSync/README.md

 ## Install

-See releases for the latest build.
-Currently Windows only.
+See [Releases](https://github.com/jgashler/DiscoSync/releases) for the latest build.

 ## Development Setup